 One of the most serious injuries that ever occurred at Memorial Arena happened on January 25, 1977, in a 7-3 Cougars win over Calgary.
 In the last minute of the game, Lorry Goeckner of the Cougars and Grant Morin of the Centennials battled in the Calgary zone and lifted their sticks.
 Goeckner jabbed at Morin but missed, striking teammate Ron Trafford in the eye.
 With blood running from Trafford’s face, he was helped to the dressing room and rushed to the hospital.
 Unfortunately, the damage was too great and he had surgery a few days later to remove the eye.
 Miraculously, Trafford returned to the Cougars lineup a month later and finished the season.

 On February 22nd, Pat Ginnell confirmed rumours that he was negotiating with a Vancouver group to sell the team.
 The group included Lorne Williams, owner of the Richmond Sockeyes Junior B team and former part-owner of the Cougars, along with Ray Harmbourne, owner of the Fraser Arms Hotel.
 Williams said discussions were at the talking stage but if legal matters can be solved, he may purchase the team in the next three weeks.
-He went on to state that he could live with the anti-violence clause from the City and believes the matter has been blown out of proportion.
+He also stated that he could live with the anti-violence clause and the issue has been blown out of proportion.
 In mid-March, Ginnell announced that he was still negotiating with the Williams group to sell the team but nothing would be signed until after the season.

 At the beginning of February, for the second year in a row, Cliff Lennartz was appointed interim head coach so Ginnell could concentrate on his General Manager duties.
 Lennartz was a long-time friend of Ginnell and coached the Cougars at the end of the 1975-76 regular season.
 This arraignment only lasted until mid-March because Lennartz tore ligaments in his ankle and was unable to stand at the bench during games which forced Ginnell to return as coach.

-As the season ended, the young Cougars wore down and were not as effective as they were to start the year.
+As the season ended, the young Cougars wore down.
 In three match-ups in March against Portland to determine third place, they lost twice and tied once.
 In addition, the Cougars stumbled with 0 wins, 5 losses and three ties in their last eight games to finish last in the West Division with a record of 27-32-13.
 At Memorial Arena, the Cougars had a winning record with only seven losses, but they were a completely different club on the road losing a dismal twenty-six times.
 Even with their last-place finish, every team in the West Division made the playoffs.
 Unfortunately, the Cougars had to face the defending champion New Westminster Bruins in the first round.

 Although it was a disappointing year, the highlight was the emergence of rookie Gary Lupul.
 The speedy center was a fan favourite and named Most Valuable Player with a team-leading 101 points.
 Greg Anderson was second in scoring with 98 points and topped the Cougars with 46 goals.
 Leroy Heck was the top defenceman with 42 points and led the team with 242 penalty minutes.